 The Sam and Myra Ross Institute hosts and participates in regional, national and global conferences to explore and disseminate scientific, scholarly and practical information among professionals studying or working in humane education, nature-based programs and medical and mental health fields.

 Sharing Knowledge Through Conferences and Education

-A partnership with The Leir Charitable Foundations supports an ongoing workshop series held at the Leir Retreat Center in Ridgefield, CT.
-Several times a year, Green Chimneys organizes full-day presentations for professionals in education, clinical and nature-based fields to advance thinking and practices that promote human health and well being, and advocacy for animals and nature.
+A partnership with The Leir Charitable Foundations supports ongoing education and workshops held at the Leir Retreat Center in Ridgefield, CT.
+Full-day presentations feature professionals in education, clinical and nature-based fields to advance thinking and practices that promote human health and well being, and advocacy for animals and nature.